 Norton Identify Safe has all the quality of a basic password manager app.
 But what makes Norton Identity Safe a good free password manager is there is no paid version of this password manager tool.
 So, there is no cutting of benefits.

 The password vault from the house of the security company Symantec can easily store password credentials to provide one-click logins.
 It provides an easy and quick way to fill web forms.

-In a nutshell, Norton Identity Safe provides an easy to use password management with synchronization between desktop, smartphone, and web browsers.
+In a nutshell, Norton Identity Safe provides an easy to use password management software with synchronization between desktop, smartphone, and web browsers.
 You can easily call its name when looking for the best app to hold passwords.